alsopranab/pranab-sql-learning-15days/README.md

 ##  How to Use This Repository

-1. Clone or download the repo
+Clone or download the repo

-2. Open any `.sql` file
+Open any .sql file

-3. Run it in MySQL Workbench or server
+Run it in MySQL Workbench or local MySQL server

-4. Learn, tweak and practise
+Learn, tweak and practise

-5. Share with anyone who is learning SQL
+Share with anyone who is learning SQL

+Example:

+SELECT cust_name, country, credit_limit
+FROM customer_data
+WHERE credit_limit > 50000;

 ---